smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/index.rst.txt

 For each slice starting from the user's selected slice, going in the :term:`inferior` first, then :term:`superior` direction:

-1. With `SITK\:\:BinaryDilateImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1BinaryDilateImageFilter.html>`_ to perform :term:`binary dilation`, the algorithm generates a :term:`label map` image which contains a circle-like shape around the centre coordinate (user input's or calculated by the algorithm).
-Each pixel within the circle will be labeled as a white pixel (value of 1), and the rest of the pixels are labeled as black pixels (value of 0).
+1. The algorithm uses `SITK\:\:BinaryDilateImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1BinaryDilateImageFilter.html>`_ to perform :term:`binary dilation` to generate a circle-like shape around the centre coordinate (user input's or calculated by the algorithm).
+Each pixel within this shape will be labeled as a white pixel (value of 1), and the rest of the pixels are labeled as black pixels (value of 0).
+The generated result is the :term:`label map` image, and we will use it in the next few steps.

 2. With `SITK\:\:SignedMaurerDistanceMapImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1SignedMaurerDistanceMapImageFilter.html>`_, the algorithm creates another image, the :term:`Euclidean distance transform` of the label image.
 This is used as a :term:`contour line` that helps build the gradient mentioned in :term:`Level sets`.